Logo-stateuniv

 Campus Visits

-Although Davidson does not require a campus visit for admission, it is strongly recommended.
-Sometimes the deciding factor in the college decision, the campus visit provides valuable insight to a student’s process and allows him or her to have direct contact with members of the Admission and Financial Aid staff.
-The Office is open from 8:30 A.M. to 5:00 P.M., Monday through Friday, and selected Saturdays throughout the year.
+Although the college does not require a campus visit for admission, it is strongly recommended.
+Sometimes the deciding factor in the college decision; the campus visit provides valuable insight to a student’s process and allows him or her to have direct contact with members of the Admission and Financial Aid staff.
 Students are encouraged to call and schedule an appointment ahead of their visit.
 Tours and information sessions are offered daily in both group and individual settings.

 Prospective applicants are welcome to visit classes and encouraged to have conversations with faculty, coaches, and current students.
 Seniors are invited to stay overnight in the residence halls on selected evenings.
 To schedule time on campus, please call the Office of Admission and Financial Aid at least one week prior to your planned visit.